-When providing forensic evaluations, the primary obligation of career professionals is to produce objective findings that can be substantiated based on information and techniques the appropriate to evaluation, which may include examination of the individual and/or review of records.
-Career professionals form professional opinions based on their professional knowledge and expertise that can be supported by the data gathered in evaluations.
-Career professionals define the limits of their reports or testimony, especially when an examination of the individual has not been conducted.
+When providing forensic evaluations, the primary obligation of career development professionals is to produce objective findings that can be substantiated based on information and techniques appropriate to the evaluation, which may include examination of the individual and/or review of records.
+Career development professionals form professional opinions based on their professional knowledge and expertise that can be supported by the data gathered in evaluations.
+Career development professionals define the limits of their reports or testimony, especially when an examination of the individual has not been conducted.